15 Minutes to Private Browsing

 Now read this

 Documenting my attempt to set up my raspberry pi as a CJDNS node.
-I use a Macbook as my main workstation.
-Materials # a raspberry pi with power cord a 32 GB microSD card my macbook an ethernet cable Setup # Installing Raspbian on the...
+First things to happen was installing Rapsbian on the SDCard using raspberrypi.org.
+Materials # a raspberry pi with power cord a 32 GB microSD card my macbook an ethernet...
 Continue →